Meghan Markle’s Dad Reportedly Scammed By Meth Addict He Treated Like A Daughter, Per ‘Radar Online’

 Other sources state that the royals have already come up with a “plan” to sort things out with Thomas.
 The Daily Beast even speculated that the royals may pay off Thomas for his silence.

 Thomas has previously stated that he’ll keep giving interviews until he can speak to Meghan again.
 He’s also constantly reminded his daughter that he may die soon.
-Half-sister Samantha has compounded the issue by posting harsh tweets directed at the Duchess.
+Half-sister Samantha has compounded the issue by posting harsh tweets directed at the duchess.